Frequently Asked Questions

 -

-For example, if you are looking to buy some oolong tea, first you should familiarise yourself with exactly what kind—oolong tea is a huge category made in many different places and styles.
-Then we would recommend you find someone who specialises in that particular area or style, rather than a shop selling tea from dozens of different styles from many different provinces (or countries!). -
+If you are looking to buy a specific kind of Chinese tea (say, oolong tea), we'd first recommend familiarising yourself with exactly what kind — oolong tea is a huge category in itself, made in many different places and styles.
+If you already know a bit about what kind of tea you want, we'd recommend finding someone who specialises in that particular area or style, rather than a one-stop-shop that sells tea from dozens of different styles from many different provinces (or countries). -

 Basically, there's no wrong way to brew tea.
 Think of tea brewing as a continuum.

-We have more in-depth guides in our education section, but the simplest way to drink any tea with no equipment is as follows:
+We have an in-depth guide on gongfu style brewing, as well as other educational articles housed under our BLOG+ tab, but the simplest way to drink any tea with no specialised equipment is as follows:

-2. Grab a mug, cup, or other decent vessel.
+2. Grab a mug, cup, or other suitable vessel.

 3. Cover the bottom of the vessel in a thin layer of tea leaves.